Blockchains-Princeton/eliza-ECE473-project/README.md

 1. Go to Discord developer portal `https://discord.com/developers/applications`
 2. Create a new application
-3. From the left side bar go to `Bot` and click on `Reset Token`, Copy the created token and paste it into the .env file at `DISCORD_API_TOKEN=...`
+3. From the left sidebar go to `Bot` and click on `Reset Token`, Copy the created token and paste it into the .env file at `DISCORD_API_TOKEN=...`
-4. From the left hand side bar go to `OAuth2` and choose `bot` under OAuth2 URL Generator.
+4. From the left-hand side bar go to `OAuth2` and choose `bot` under OAuth2 URL Generator.
-5. Under `BOT PERMISSIONS` check all the text premissions.
+5. Under `BOT PERMISSIONS` check all the text permissions.
 6. Copy the generated URL, This is the URL you’ll navigate to in order to add your bot to a server.
-7. Go to the `General information` tab from the left hand side bar and copy the application ID into the `DISCORD_APPLICATION_ID=...` field of the .env file.
+7. Go to the `General information` tab from the left-hand side bar and copy the application ID into the `DISCORD_APPLICATION_ID=...` field of the .env file.

 If you need more information refer to `https://www.writebots.com/discord-bot-token/`.